fizker/js-ajax/readme.md

  -  `accept`: The accept header.
 This defaults to the browsers normal value.
     If `accept` is set here, it will override the value in the headers-list.
  -  `method`: The http-method to use.
 It defaults to `GET`.
+ -  `body`: Sends some text to the server.
+It defaults the `Content-Type` header to `text/plain`, but won't override a specifically set header.
+ -  `json`: Sends the given object as JSON.
+This requires JSON.stringify to be available in global scope.

+    It will override `Content-Type` with `application/json`.
+ -  `form`: Sends the given string or object as form-parameters.
+    The basic implementation will only send a flat object, discarding any values that are not `String`, `Boolean` or `Number`.

+    For a more extensive implementation, you can provide any function via the `fajax.qs(func)` function.

+    It will override `Content-Type` with `application/x-www-form-urlencoded`.

 Support for promises